10-Q 1 cdna-20230930.htm 10-Q cdna-20230930

 (Level 3)

-Balance as of December 31, 2022
+Balance as of December 31, 2023

-Payments related to contingent consideration(625)
+Payments related to contingent consideration(2,000)

-Balance as of September 30, 2023
+Balance as of June 30, 2024

 During March 2023, the Company wrote off $1.0 million of its investment in convertible preferred shares of Cibiltech SAS (“Cibiltech”), which was carried at cost.
 Cibiltech’s operations have been liquidated.
 The fair value of this investment was based on Level 3 inputs.

 In July 2023, the Company entered into a Securities Holders’ Agreement (the “Agreement”) with a private entity based in France.
-The private entity was established to continue Cibiltech's activity, which consists of designing, developing, publishing, promoting, distributing, and marketing of software related to predictive solutions, to monitoring and/or to remote monitoring in the field of human organ allotrasplantation, allografting, and chronic organ diseases.
+The private entity was established to continue Cibiltech's activity, which consists of designing, developing, publishing, promoting, distributing, and marketing of software related to predictive solutions, monitoring and/or remote monitoring in the field of human organ allotransplantation, allografting, and chronic organ diseases.
 The private entity retained all assets of Cibiltech, including its licenses.
 Pursuant to the Agreement, the Company agreed to invest a certain amount in the private entity, in order to continue the commercialization of the iBox technology.
 The Company's investment is in the form of ordinary and Class B shares carried at cost.
 This investment is not considered material to the Company's condensed consolidated financial statements.

 In determining fair value, the Company uses various valuation approaches within the fair value measurement framework.
 The valuation methodologies used for the Company’s instruments measured at fair value and their classification in the valuation hierarchy are summarized below:

 Money market funds – Investments in money market funds are classified within Level 1.
 Money market funds are valued at the closing price reported by the fund sponsor from an actively traded exchange.
-At September 30, 2023 and December 31, 2022, money market funds were included as cash and cash equivalents in the condensed consolidated balance sheets.
+At June 30, 2024 and December 31, 2023, money market funds were included as cash and cash equivalents in the condensed consolidated balance sheets.

-Contingent consideration Contingent consideration is classified within Level 3.
-Contingent consideration relates to asset acquisitions and business combinations.
-The Company recorded the estimate of the fair value of the contingent consideration based on its evaluation of the probability of the achievement of the contractual conditions that would result in the payment of the contingent consideration.
-Contingent consideration was estimated using the fair value of the milestones to be paid if the contingency is met based on management’s estimate of the probability of success and projected revenues for revenue-based considerations at discounted rates ranging from 7% to 12% at September 30, 2023 and 12% at December 31, 2022.
+estimate of the probability of success and projected revenues for revenue-based considerations at discounted rates ranging from 7% to 12% at June 30, 2024 and from 6% to 12% at December 31, 2023.
 The significant input in the Level 3 measurement that is not supported by market activity is the Company’s probability assessment of the achievement of the milestones.
-The value of the liability is subsequently remeasured to fair value at each reporting date, and the change in estimated fair value is recorded as income or expense within operating expenses in the consolidated statements of operations until the milestones are paid, expire or are no longer achievable.
-Increases or decreases in the estimation of the probability percentage result in a directionally similar impact to the fair value measurement of the contingent consideration liability.
+The value of the liability is subsequently remeasured to fair value at each reporting date, and the change in estimated fair value is recorded as income or expense within operating expenses in the condensed consolidated statements of operations until the milestones are paid, expire or are no longer achievable.
+Increases or decreases in the estimation of the probability percentage results in a directionally similar impact to the fair value measurement of the contingent consideration liability.
 The carrying amount of the contingent consideration liability represents its fair value.

 5. CASH AND MARKETABLE SECURITIES